krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 - **High time complexity**: The average time complexity for both insertion and deletion in arrays is $O(n)$, where $n$ is the length of the array.
 - **Loss of elements**: Since the length of an array is immutable, after inserting an element, elements that exceed the array's length will be lost.
-- **Memory waste**: We can initialize a relatively long array and only use the front portion, so that when inserting data, the lost elements at the end are "meaningless", but this causes some memory space to be wasted.
+- **Memory waste**: We can initialize a relatively long array and use only the front portion, so that any overwritten tail elements are merely unused placeholders, but this wastes some memory space.

 ### 5. &nbsp; Traversing Arrays